Juniper/terraform-provider-apstra/docs/data-sources/datacenter_property_set.md

 - `data` (String) A map of values in the Property Set in JSON format
 - `keys` (Set of String) List of Keys that have been imported.
 - `stale` (Boolean) Stale as reported in the Web UI.
+- `sync_required` (Boolean) A sync with catalog property set will happen on apply.
+Has no meaning in the datasource
+- `sync_with_catalog` (Boolean) Keep the datacenter property set synchronized with the catalog property set.
+Has no meaning in the datasource